How to build a Web scraper with Node.js

 • Predecessors: the fourth column

-Now we have everything to retrieve our data using Cheerio.
-Update the file scraper.ts with the code below:
+Now, we have everything we need to retrieve our data using Cheerio.
+Update the file "src/scraper.ts" with the code below:

 import axios from 'axios';